Abdul Rahman (footballer, born 2002)

-Abdul Rahman (born 1 August 2002) is an Indonesian professional footballer who plays as a right winger or a forward for Liga 1 club PSM Makassar.
+Abdul Rahman (born 1 August 2002) is an Indonesian professional footballer who plays as a right winger or a forward for Super League club PSM Makassar.

 Club career

 RANS Nusantara

 Abdul Rahman was signed for RANS Nusantara to play in Liga 1 in the 2023–24 season.
 He made his debut on 3 July 2023 in a match against Persikabo 1973 at the Maguwoharjo Stadium, Sleman.